acf-quizbowl/acf-quizbowl.github.io/guidelines/hosting-guidelines.md

 # Bidding to host ACF tournaments
 If you would like to host an ACF tournament in your region, email the [Site Coordinator](mailto:hosting@acf-quizbowl.com).

-For more details about the bidding process and policy specifically for ACF Nationals, see [Details about bidding for ACF Nationals](#details-about-bidding-for-acf-nationals) below.
+For details about the bidding process and policy specifically for ACF Nationals, see [Details about bidding for ACF Nationals](#details-about-bidding-for-acf-nationals).

 ## Regions according to ACF
 For the purposes of selecting ACF tournament sites only, ACF generally considers North America to contain these regions: